top of page

 Click on the links (buttons) below to direct you to online events either live or recorded.
 Not all of the events are hosted by the Dixon/Solano RCD Water Quality Coalition so some links will take you away from our Irrigated Lands webpage.

 Members are required to keep track of the education events that they "attend."
 For your convenience, we created a member education log you can download or print to record the education activities you attend.
 Do not send this log to the Coalition.
-Click here for the Education Log
+Click here for the education log

 An overview of the Irrigated Lands Regulatory Program (ILRP)